DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 "So now what?"
 Lina asked.

 Malvek spoke for the first time since activating the protocol.
 "Now we document this.
 Properly.
 And we establish new protocols for RP-0.
-Not containment—partnership.
+Not containment - partnership.
 With oversight.
 With consent."

 He looked at Jason with something that might have been respect.
 "You've accomplished something I thought impossible.
 Taken our greatest failure and transformed it into... something that could help others.
 That's..."